 If the M&E entity determines that the advertising rights represent an asset (non-cash consideration), the fair market value of the rights should be recognized as revenue upon the transfer of the IP.

 If the M&E entity determines that the advertising rights represent a contingent payment, the usage-based royalty treatment described above (section 1 topic e) may be appropriate.
 Any fixed consideration received should be recognized upon the transfer of control of the IP, and the usage-based royalty revenue should be recognized upon actual usage subject to the constraint described above.

 In contracts where customers are provided a free product for a specified time period, after which the customer (and seller) have no commitment to pay for (or provide) additional goods, then no contract would exists beyond the specified tie period and no related revenue should be recognized.
 If, however, the free trial includes an obligation for the company to send additional product in exchange for customer payment for a period of time after the trial ends, a contract exists and revenue may be recognized, as the free products represent promises in the contract which are being fulfilled.

 e.
 Multiyear agreements with changing prices

 Entities with contracts that allow for changing prices over the course of the contract life may be able to recognize revenue for the amount they expect to invoice their customer, so long as the change in price reflects a change in the value of the good or service being provided in the contract.
-The SEC has noted that companies with these multiyear, price-changing contracts must be able to provide adequate proof that the changed price represents actual value that will be provided to the customer.
+The Securities and Exchange Commission (SEC) has noted that companies with these multiyear, price-changing contracts must be able to provide adequate proof that the changed price represents actual value that will be provided to the customer.

 f.
 Customer options for additional goods or services